 How to discuss weight loss surgery with your loved one (dos and don’ts)

 You may have good intentions but always be cautious about how you demonstrate them.

-- Avoid being a “know-it-all” and lecturing instead of discussing.
 It’s like nagging a child to do their chores.
 Chances are, they will tune you out.
 Encourage open dialogue, so they know you’re also there to listen and that you understand their feelings are valid.
+38-40

-- Don’t be judgmental and shame them.
 There is no need to aggravate their frustration or anger, especially when they associate their weight with their appearance.
 Be sensitive about their feelings and carefully choose your words and how you deliver them.
+38-40

-- Always be armed with the correct information.
-Provide facts and not unsolicited diet tips.
+Provide facts rather than unsolicited diet tips.
 More importantly, focus on their health and not their weight.

-At OCC, we don’t just take pride in having a state-of-the-art facility that helps people achieve their weight-loss goals.
-We are proud of every single member that joins our family.
+At OCC, we don’t just take pride in our state-of-the-art facility that helps people achieve their weight-loss goals.
+We are proud of every single weight loss patient that joins our family.
 If you or your loved one would like to learn more about weight-loss surgeries and all the support waiting for you, contact Obesity Control Center in Mexico today.